 Existing law establishes a system of public elementary and secondary education in this state.
 Under this system, local educational agencies throughout the state provide instruction to pupils in kindergarten and grades 1 to 12, inclusive, and existing law establishes courses of study for those pupils.

-This bill would encourage school districts, county offices of education, and charter schools to integrate outdoor learning into standards-aligned instruction across subject areas, as provided.
+This bill would encourage school districts, county offices of education, and charter schools to integrate outdoor learning into standards-aligned instruction across all grades and subject areas, as provided.

 Existing law establishes the State Department of Education under the administration of the Superintendent of Public Instruction, and assigns the department numerous duties relating to the governance and funding of local educational agencies.

-This bill would require the department, on or before July 1, 2028, to develop and maintain on its internet website statewide guidance on outdoor learning.
-The bill would also require the department, in carrying out these provisions, to consult with county offices of education, classroom educators, tribal partners, environmental literacy experts, and community organizations with experience in outdoor learning.
-The bill would authorize the department, subject to an appropriation, to provide resources to address the particular needs of each local educational agency.
+This bill would require the department, on or before July 1, 2028, to curate and maintain on its internet website resources for educators on outdoor learning.
+The bill would also encourage the department, in carrying out these provisions, to consult with county offices of education, classroom educators, tribal partners, mental and physical health professionals and researchers, environmental literacy experts, and community organizations with experience in outdoor learning.
+The bill would authorize the department to provide resources to address the particular needs of each local educational agency.
+The bill would authorize the department to accept voluntary contributions to be deposited into the Outdoor Learning and Environmental Literacy Account, which the bill would create in the State Treasury, to fund, upon appropriation by the Legislature, the costs of these provisions.